lynix94/orca-lang/docs/tutorial.md

 like above, expression p.Apill finally called .attr('April')

-.attr=('b', 3) is called if a.b = 3 reffered but a has no member named 'b'
+.=('b', 3) is called if a.b = 3 reffered but a has no member named 'b'

-.attr_last is something different.
-If this function is not defined only .attr is called. but If this function is defined,
+.$ is something different.
+If this function is not defined only . is called. but If this function is defined,

-If expresion a.b.c is reffered, a.'.attr'('b') is called because b is not last path of path expression(a.b.c, c is last) and If expression a.b is reffred, a.'.attr_last'('b') is called because b is last path of path expression(a.b) This is used for remote access, You can see useful usage of this in remotec.orca and remoted.orca.
+If expresion a.b.c is reffered, a.'.'('b') is called because b is not last path of path expression(a.b.c, c is last) and If expression a.b is reffred, a.'.$'('b') is called because b is last path of path expression(a.b) This is used for remote access, You can see useful usage of this in remotec.orca and remoted.orca.

 And you can overiding indexing operators. "\[\]" and "\[\]=" are those.